oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6926_size/130_mm_id_180_mm_od_24_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6926 Size 130 Mm Id 180 Mm Od 24 Mm Depth
+# Hardware Bearing 6900 Series 6926 Size 130 mm Id 180 mm Od 24 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base